Luxury products are David Dowsey's passion. Beautiful books are his life. Combining the two

 With a foreword by ex-Formula One driver and Le Mans 24-Hour winner, Vern Schuppan AM, Elfin: The Spirit of Speed goes behind the legend to expose the extraordinary tales, many yet untold, from those closest to the manufacturer: family members, drivers, team members, employees, and Elfin owners; in fact more than 50 interviews were conducted by author, David Dowsey.

-Specially commissioned studio photography by Richard Weinstein, along with period historic images bring the story to life, while extremely high production values create a fitting legacy to this great Australian story.
+Specially commissioned studio photography by Richard Weinstein, along with period historic images bring the story to life, while extremely high production values – and an imposing 704 page count – create a fitting legacy to this great Australian story.

 Coming out of the cold: The intriguing story of John Morgan and Co, tailors to John F. Kennedy, Harold Macmillan and John Le Carré